 As long as your money stays in the annuity, you will not be taxed on interest earnings.
 Once you receive a payout, the annuity interest is taxed as ordinary income.

 The guarantees1 annuities deliver may serve as a buffer against potential losses in the other assets in your portfolio and be valuable components of your retirement income plan.
 They also may provide you access to emergency funds based on their present value.

 You have been contributing to your Social Security retirement benefits since your first day of work.
 Social Security is intended to replace a portion of your work income.
 There are a lot of different factors and circumstances that influence when you may want to claim your Social Security benefits.

 While Social Security may not pay all your bills, it is important to plan ahead to help maximize your Social Security benefits.
 It starts with choosing your retirement age wisely and subsequently the date you want to file for Social Security benefits.

 In general, your retirement benefits can be claimed any time between age 62 and 70.
 Starting benefits at age 62 will result in a permanent reduction of benefits that may adjust for cost of living but will not increase even when you reach full retirement age.

 Married couples may have even more Social Security claiming options because one or both spouses have a work record (and thus Social Security benefits of their own), a spousal benefit and survivor’s benefits.

 Social Security retirement benefits are an important component of retirement income because they are paid for life and adjusted for inflation.
 Maximizing this lifetime benefit requires a knowledge of Social Security claiming strategies.
-Your financial representative and Lafayette Life are there to help with the answers.
+Your financial representative is there to help with the answers.